-Pitch 4: Climb straight up, left of the tree thru the crack systems on the slab to a nice short hand-crack after a bush, then finish on a short slab to the bolt anchor on a ledge (5.7).
+Pitch 4: Climb straight up, left of the tree thru the crack systems on the slab to a short hand crack after a bush, then up the short slab to the bolt anchor on a ledge (5.7).

 Pitch 5: Scramble/walk up and right to the base of the next headwall.
-Climb the short hand crack to the arching finger crack just right of the offwidth (crux-5.10a/b).
-Use the crack and edges to meet up with the offwidth and the ledge just higher up.
-Bolt anchor.
+Climb the short hand crack to the crescent finger crack just right of the offwidth up to the ledge (crux-5.10a).

 Pitch 6: Scramble down and left to the base of the obvious large crack system with a short gang plank at the base.
 Climb up, over or between large hollow flakes and straight up the crack/groove to the chimney with a bolt.
 Squeeze your way up and thru as the angle eases back.
 Find a crack on the left wall that leads up and out to a large ledge (5.8+).
 Build an anchor somewhere to the left or scramble over to the right side of the large crack to the rappel anchor next to the right-hand slab.

 Descent: Rappel the route

 The obvious right-facing corner system towards the left side of the 'Scheelite Wall'.

 Gear to 3", bigger stuff available but not necessary